jfsubrini/project5_off_converter/README.md

 ## Where the data come from and how were they selected ?

-All the data used in this program come from the [OpenFoodFacts - France](https://fr.openfoodfacts.org) website.
+All the data used in this program come from the [Open Food Facts - France](https://fr.openfoodfacts.org) website.
 This huge database was imported from [here](https://fr.openfoodfacts.org/data) and the .csv file that holds all the data is : *fr.openfoodfacts.org.products.csv*
 This file was 1,14 Go big the 25/11/2017, with 163 columns and 380 790 food products.